 This course picks up where Introduction to Computer Programming left off - it is still fun, but is faster, more challenging, and has weekly homework.
 It covers the material that a student would encounter in a first-year college computer science course.
 The major emphasis is on writing sophisticated algorithms using advanced concepts and data structures (such as arrays, stacks, queues, recursion, searching, and sorting) in the object-oriented Java language.
 Students will develop logic skills that they can apply in many areas of life.
+Many Solon graduates who return to visit talk about how much this class helped prepare them for their careers in both CS and non-CS fields because of their improved logic skills.
 Preparation for the Advanced Placement Computer Science A exam is emphasized.
 Students are required to take the AP exam in May and are encouraged to take the subsequent C++ and App Development courses.
 Fee: \$11